Homestar Assessor and Environmental Building Analyst, Building Excellence Group

 Advice for other students

-Now in the final year of his engineering degree, Scott has some great advice for other students.
+Having completed his engineering degree at the end of 2020, Scott has some great advice for other students.

 “Choose something you’re passionate about.
 Don’t go into university looking only for a career where the pay is the focus; choose something you love doing.
 Try to make friends as they will make your time at university some of the best years of your life.”